 Tea’s Noble Birth—True Serendipity

-Tea’s birth story is infused with a blend of myth and fact and coloured by ancient concepts of spirituality, and philosophy.
+Tea’s birth story is infused with a blend of myth and fact and colored by ancient concepts of spirituality, and philosophy.
 According to ancient legend in China, the story of tea began in 2737 B.C. when the Chinese Emperor Shen Nong, a skilled ruler and scientist, accidentally discovered the tea.
 While boiling water in the garden, a leaf from an overhanging wild tea tree drifted into his pot.
-The Emperor enjoyed drinking the infused water with its unusual and delicious flavour.
+The Emperor enjoyed drinking the infused water with its unusual and delicious flavor.
 He felt invigorated and refreshed.
 As a scientist, this serendipitous event compelled him to further research the plant whereby he found tea to have medicinal properties.
 And so, the first cup of tea, generated by the mighty leaf, was created by accident.

 Indian history attributes the discovery of tea to Prince Bodhi-Dharma, an Indian saint who founded the Japanese Zen school of Buddhism.
-In 520 A.D., he left Indian to preach Buddhism in China.
+In 520 A.D., he left India to preach Buddhism in China.
 To prove some Zen principles, he vowed to meditate for nine years.
 Towards the end of his meditation efforts he fell asleep.
 Upon awaking he was so distraught that he cut off his eyelids.
 A tea plant sprung up from where his bloody eyelids hit the ground to sanctify his sacrifice.

 Traditional Tea Culture in China and Japan